LeadDyno/leaddyno-docs-site/bigcommerce-singleclick-integration-guide.md

 This guide consists of several parts:

+* Adding the LeadDyno Bigcommerce Single Click App
 * Instructions on how to add the LeadDyn tracking code to your Bigcommerce store
+* Setup Bigcommerce coupon settings (optional)

-* Adding the LeadDyno Bigcommerce Single Click App
+### Adding the LeadDyno Bigcommerce Single Click App ###

+Navigate to the BigCommerce App Store and search for "LeadDyno".
+After finding the app, click the "Install" button and you will be prompted to grant LeadDyno permission to access parts of your Bigcommerce store.

 ### Enable LeadDyno tracking in your Bigcommerce store ###

 The LeadDyno tracking integration makes use of the built in 'Google Analytics' tracking setting of Bigcommerce.
-To enable it, select the **Analytics** menu option from within the **Apps** menu.
+To enable it, login to your Bigcommerce control panel, select the **Setup & Tools** menu, then under **Set up your store** choose the **Web analytics** option.

 ![Bigcommerce Analytics Setting](/img/bc_guide_analytics.png)